Smoke Damage Insurance Claims in California

 Don't Let the Adjuster Minimize Smoke Damage

-A common tactic: the insurer sends an adjuster who walks through the home, doesn't see visible soot, and writes a report saying “no damage observed.”
+A common tactic: the insurer sends an adjuster who walks through the home, does not see visible soot, and writes a report saying “no damage observed.”
 Smoke damage is largely invisible.
 It requires air quality testing, surface wipe samples, and HVAC inspection by qualified professionals — not a visual walk-through.

 Types of Smoke Damage

-• Health hazard contamination.
+- Health hazard contamination.
 Wildfire smoke is not ordinary wood smoke.
-Urban wildfire smoke contains burned plastics, electronics, building materials, vehicles, chemicals, and other toxins.
+Urban wildfire smoke contains burned plastics, electronics, building materials, vehicles, chemicals, and other toxins — including silica, arsenic, beryllium, lead, mercury, dioxins, and asbestos fibers, among other hazardous residues.
 The health risk from residual contamination is significant, particularly for children, elderly, and immunocompromised individuals.
+See our wildfire guide for a fuller discussion of urban wildfire contaminants.

 Microscopic Soot: The Damage You Cannot See